veldhub/veld_chain__demo_wordembeddings_multiarch/README.md

 scratch.
 As training data, the bible is used and preproccessed, and the underlying word embeddings architectures used are [fastText](https://fasttext.cc/), [GloVe](https://nlp.stanford.edu/projects/glove/), and [word2vec](https://radimrehurek.com/gensim/models/word2vec.html) .
-After training a jupyter notebook is launched to compare the differently trained vectors on a few sample words.
+After training, a jupyter notebook is launched to compare the differently trained vectors on a few sample words.

-This setup is an illustrative example on how to use the VELD schema.
+The outcome of this training setup on such a small training data set is meant to be illustrative of the reproducibility of the workflows, rather than providing any deeper insight into the wrod contexts of the bible itself.

 ## requirements